• Skip to primary navigation

 Four pieces of twine tied to the twine circle.

-Slip the folded end of one of the pieces of twine under the circle and then thread the ends over the circle and through the fold to create a knot onto the circle.
+Slip the folded end of one of the pieces of twine under the circle, and then thread the ends over the circle and through the fold to create a knot on the circle.

 Eight pieces of twine tied onto circle on overturned pot.